pulumi/docs/pulumi-hugo/themes/default/content/blog/esc-key-value-table-editor-launch/index.md

 <!--more-->

-The Key-Value Table Editor simplifies configuration tasks, allowing for direct input of plaintext values, and secrets.
+The Key-Value Table Editor simplifies configuration tasks, allowing for direct input of plaintext and secret values.
 Key capabilities of the Table Editor include:

 - **CRUD Operations**: Perform Create, Read, Update, and Delete (CRUD) operations on your secrets and  plaintext values
 - **Decrypting Secrets**: Safely decrypt secrets one at a time, directly within the editor